fengyingdian/range-list/README.md

 - not so sure the efficiency of large size of range list refactored
 - some code need to be refactored

+## Thanks

+- firstly, thanks to jerry.ai that I got a opportunity to write this project.
+- secondly, thanks Jayden Li, that I found a npm package: j-range-list-js published by him witch inspired me from several aspects.